-- Must follow all school policies, processes and procedures applicable to volunteers and visitors to a school campus/facility or activity. - Must follow the instructions of a principal, at all times, including a requirement by a principal to leave a school campus or school activity. - Where the volunteer/visitor is assisting in the delivery of a VET program, that person must hold a current Working with Vulnerable People registration.
+- Must follow all school policies, processes and procedures applicable to volunteers and visitors to a school campus/facility or activity. - Must follow the instructions of a principal, at all time, including a requirement by a principal to leave a school campus or school activity.